Joshfairhead/Obsidian/README.md

 - CallNotes (Scribbles while on a call)
 - DailyNotes (the anchor of my day)
 - Personal (all notes not for public consumption, PII etc)
-- Systematic ConstruKction (an in process semantics project)
+- R3solution (an in process semantics project)
 - Workbench (where every new note lands)

 **The Omnicient is for things characteristic of information or intelligance.
 It has the following folders:**